JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 The layers of the system are defined by a superstrate, a collection of film layers (which includes the dielectric material being studied by DFT) and finally a substrate.
 The superstrate and substrate are semi-infinite materials which must have an isotropic permittivity, which can be complex.
-In the case of the 'Thick slab' mode, the substrate is not used, instead the last layer in the list of layers is used as the semi-infinite material.
+In the case of the *Thick slab* mode, the substrate is not used, instead the last layer in the list of layers is used as the semi-infinite material.
 This material need not be isotropic.

 The layers are shown in the GUI in order with the superstrate at the top.
 There are pull down menus to choose a material for the superstrate and substrate, or the real and imaginary components of their isotropic permittivity can be specified mannually.

-Underneath the superstrate specification is show a list of film layers, by default only the dielectric material being studied by DFT is shown.
+Underneath the superstrate specification is shown a list of film layers, by default only the dielectric material being studied by DFT is shown.
 Each line in the list shows the thickness of the film, its surface in terms of (hkl) and its azimuthal angle.
 This is sufficient information to define the orientation of the crystal in labaoratory coordinates.
 Further information on this is given the the section describing the :ref:`the-layer-editor`.

-In the case of the 'Partially incoherent thin film' mode it is necessary to provide further information about the sampling of the geometrical parameters.
+In the case of the *Partially incoherent thin film* mode it is necessary to provide further information about the sampling of the geometrical parameters.
-The 'percentage of partial incoherence' provides a percentage perturbation of the geometric parameters.
+The *Percentage of partial incoherence* provides a percentage perturbation of the geometric parameters.
 All angles are sampled from a uniform distribution either side of the mean value by this percentage of 90\ :superscript:`o`.
 The film thickness is also varied either side of the mean value by this percentage of the mean value.

-The number of samples used in sampling is given by the value of 'Number of partially incoherent samples'.
+The number of samples used in sampling is given by the value of *Number of partially incoherent samples*.
-When smoothing is required the size of the 'Incoherent smoothing filter, kernel size' must be 3 or greater.
+When smoothing is required the size of the *Incoherent smoothing filter, kernel size* must be 3 or greater.
 Only odd numbers are accepted.
 This value can be as large as possible, but should not exceed the number of data points between true peaks.
-The polynomial degree of the smoothing function is given by the 'Incoherent smoothing filter, polynomial', values of 3 or 4 are recommended.
+The polynomial degree of the smoothing function is given by the *Incoherent smoothing filter, polynomial*, values of 3 or 4 are recommended.
 Finally there is a legend that can be provided for the Plotting Tab.

 .. _the-layer-editor: